danse-inelastic/pyre/docs/pyreBasics.rst

 don't design your application carefully.
 On the other hand, using the first approach is a safe choice.

-A full list of all invenetory properties is shown below:
+A full list of all inventory properties is shown below:

 .. automodule:: pyre.inventory.__init__
    :members: array bool dimensional float inputFile int list outputFile preformatted slice str
    :undoc-members:

-   :exclude-members: codecPML
+For more details of how pyre inventory works, please consult :ref:`pyre-inventory-implementation`.

 .. _pyre-component: